BritBox is a new subscription streaming service from the BBC and ITV and is available to try for free for 30 days.

-Is this the end for ITV Hub and BBC iPlayer?
+Is this the end for ITV Hub, BBC iPlayer, All 4 and My5?

 As a paid subscription service, BritBox is not pitched as a competitor to the free on demand services from individual broadcasters.

-Netflix, for example, costs £7.99 per month in the UK for access to HD content, while Amazon Prime Video is the same if you subscribe to the streaming service outside of Amazon Prime yearly membership.
+Netflix, for example, costs £8.99 per month in the UK for access to HD content, while Amazon Prime Video is £5.99 per month if you subscribe to the streaming service outside of Amazon Prime yearly membership.

 If you are new to BritBox, you can get a 30-day trial period for free before the first payment is due.
 Find out more on the official website: britbox.co.uk.